Sustainability Analysis · Supply Chain ESG

 Why 4 dimensions?

 Supply chain ESG risk is multi-dimensional.
-Carbon, water stress, labour rights, and regulatory compliance each capture a different type of exposure — and a country that appears low-risk on one dimension can be critical on another, which a single headline score would obscure.
+Carbon, water stress, labour rights, and regulatory compliance each capture a different type of exposure a country that appears low-risk on one dimension can be critical on another, which a single score would obscure.

 Why now?

 Key framing: Supply chain ESG risk does not sit in a company's offices or factories.
-It sits in the countries and communities where ingredients are grown — and those risks are now regulated, measurable, and financially material.
+It sits in the countries where ingredients are grown and those risks are now regulated, measurable, and financially material.

 The Four Risk Dimensions